rami-aouinti/bro-world-backend-ecommce/UPGRADE-2.1.md

 1. The `sylius_admin.dashboard.index.content.latest_statistics.new_customers` hook has been deprecated and disabled.
    It has been replaced by the `sylius_admin.dashboard.index.content.latest_statistics.pending_actions`.
+1. The `tabler` package has been updated to version `^1.3.0`.
+Please pay attention to the accordion element in final applications, as its implementation has changed.
 ### Twig hooks
 1. The `history`, `cancel` and `resend_confirmation_email` hookables from `'sylius_admin.order.show.content.header.title_block.actions'` hook have been deprecated and disabled.
 Now these templates are located in `'sylius_admin.order.show.content.header.title_block.actions.list'` hook.